DevLab2020/Discord-Authorizer-Autoposter/README.md

 Edit config.json with your BOT_TOKEN

-edit RID, guildID, tagDir <--(first 3 required for now), messageID, and channelID in .env file
+edit RID, guildID, tagDir, messageID, and channelID in .env file

+for this current version, you can delete messageID, channelID in .env but you must delete const in main js file as well.

 more info and instructions coming soon!